Venera 1: Launch

-Venera 1 was the second of two attempts to launch a probe to Venus in February 1961, immediately following the launch of its sister ship Venera-1VA No.1, which failed to leave Earth orbit.
+Venera 1 was the second of two attempts to launch a probe to Venus in February 1961, immediately following the launch of its sister ship Venera-1VA No.1, which failed to leave Earth orbit due to the failure of a power transformer.
+The transformer was wrapped in foil and painted black and white for thermal reasons.
 Soviet experts launched Venera-1 using a Molniya carrier rocket from the Baikonur Cosmodrome.
 The launch took place at 00:34:36 GMT on 12 February 1961.
+Vehicle L1-6V steered downrange into a clear blue winter sky and orbit was successfully achieved.

 The spacecraft, along with the rocket's Blok-L upper stage, was initially placed into a 229 × 282 km low Earth orbit, before the upper stage fired to place "Venera 1" into a heliocentric orbit, directed towards Venus.
 The 11D33 engine was the world's first staged-combustion-cycle rocket engine, and also the first use of an ullage engine to allow a liquid-fuel rocket engine to start in space.